 Fun Friday Fire Prevention Games

 It’s the last day of fire prevention week, but that doesn’t mean the fun has to stop here.
 Have fun and make fire prevention part of your E-learning.
-Click here for virtual games and activities to do any time of year, whether its fire prevention week or not.
+Click here for virtual games and activities to do any time of year.

 To learn more about the fire and life safety systems we offer, call 847-816-0050, or visit our website here.